 Includes Vinyl Cover

 Included with all of the combo and extension speaker (EX) models is a lightweight "dust cover" with shoulder strap and accessory pocket.
 Made of lightweight vinyl, it covers the top and sides of the cabinet, with openings to allow access to the amplifier's integrated handles.
 It also comes with a carry strap which loops through the openings and the amp handles, allowing you to "shoulder" the amp.
 The cover is handy - it even has a small pocket for cables, tuners, and other small gigging accessories.
 But don't expect it to substitute for a case, as it offers only minimal "protection" from slight bumps and other minor hazards.
-If your gigging needs require something a little more protective, we have other options available separately.
-Check out the optional padded Mooradian case in the Related Products, below.

 The photo at left shows it with the cover on and carry strap ready for transporting.
 A zippered pouch is provided to carry the power cable and other small items, shown in the photo to the right (without the carry strap).
 This light-duty cover will not shield the unit from rain, and it does not cover the bottom of the cabinet.

 Not 100% Sure?
 New owners have a fourteen-day trial period during which they may return the amp, in like new condition, for a full refund less actual shipping cost.